 1. We Support Every Birth and Every Parent

-You may think that doulas are only for those that choose to have a midwife as their care provider.
+You may think that doulas are only for those who choose to have a midwife as their care provider.
 This is absolutely NOT true.
 Yes, we support women with midwives, but birth doulas also work with women who have an OB and plan on giving birth at a hospital.
 As for me, 98% of my clients are those very women.
-And in my opinion, these are the women that NEED the most support and an advocate by their side.
+In my opinion, these are the women who NEED the most support and an advocate by their side.
 So, know that doulas don’t just support home births.
-We support hospital births, birth center births, medicated, and unmedicated births.
+We support hospital births, birth center births, and medicated and unmedicated births.
 We ultimately want you to have the positive experience, whatever that looks like, that you want.
 The modern-day doula provides their support to any woman who wants it.

 The modern-day postpartum doula also doesn’t help just one type of parent or parenting style.
 We work with each family individually to help them decide their parenting philosophies and empower them through their transition into parenthood.
-We are an objective source of information and support that can help both the mother and partner adjust to life with their new baby.
+We are an objective source of information and support that can help the mother and partner adjust to life with their new baby.

 Overall, no matter how your birth unfolds, we support you.
 No matter how your postpartum period goes, we support you.
 No matter how you choose to parent, WE.
 SUPPORT.
 YOU.

 2. We Receive Training and Continue Our Education

-The modern-day doula has received training and continues to educate herself to be the best doula that she can be.
+The modern-day doula has received training and continues to educate herself to be the best she can be.
 People may think that doulas have no formal training, which is not the case.
 There are different certification programs available for doulas to go to.
-The modern-day doula has more than her own experience when working with expecting and new families.
+The modern-day doula has more than her experience working with expecting and new families.
 She attends these training, reads all the books, and works toward certification so that she can bring a wide breadth of knowledge to each birth and postpartum experience that she comes to.